 Supported by wildlife enthusiasts

-Looking after the reserve, Little Meadow and Tara’s Piece requires a significant amount of people power and money.
-We are grateful to the generosity of the public, the Friends of Withymead and our funders who support us.
-Your past, present and future support means a great deal to us.
-What visitors see today is only possible because of their friendship, advice, time, finances, humour, resilience, and good humour.
-What we all share is a deep and profound connection with this special place by the Thames.
-Please take time to read about our partners, and our local photographers whose work you see throughout this site.
+Looking after the reserve, Little Meadow and Tara’s Piece is a privilege, which requires a significant amount of people-power and financial resources.
+We are immensely grateful to the generosity of the public, the Friends of Withymead and our grant funders – big and small – who support us.
+Your commitment past, present and future support means a great deal to us.

 BBOWT